Merkava

 The tank was developed in the Merkava and Armored Combat Vehicles Division of the Israeli Ministry of Defense, and most of its parts are manufactured in Israel.
 The Merkava was designed to provide maximum protection for its crew, and therefore its front armor was fortified and the engine placed in the front part of the tank, unlike most other tanks.

 Design criteria include rapid repair of battle damage, survivability, cost-effectiveness, and off-road performance.
 Following the model of contemporary self-propelled howitzers, the turret assembly is located closer to the rear than in most main battle tanks.
-With the engine in front, this layout is intended to grant additional protection against a frontal attack, so as to absorb some of the force of incoming shells, especially for the personnel in the main hull, such as the driver.
+With the engine in front, this layout is intended to provide additional protection against a frontal attack, so as to absorb some of the force of incoming shells and projectiles, especially for the personnel in the main hull, such as the driver.
 It also creates more space in the rear of the tank that allows increased storage capacity and a rear entrance to the main crew compartment allowing easy access under enemy fire.
-This allows the tank to be used as a platform for medical disembarkation, a forward command and control station, and an infantry fighting vehicle.
+This allows the tank to be used as a platform for medical disembarkation (with no ammunition, the Merkava can hold up to 4 stretchers, but this is only an emergency measure), a forward command and control station, and an infantry fighting vehicle.
 The rear entrance's clamshell-style doors provide overhead protection when off- and on-loading cargo and personnel.

 Development

-During the late 1960s, the Israeli Army began collaborating on design notes for the Chieftain tank which had originally been introduced to British Army service, with a view to Israel purchasing and domestically producing the vehicle.
-Two prototypes were delivered as part of a four-year trial.
-However, it was eventually decided not to sell the Chieftain to the Israelis, as they were already being supplied to Arab countries, which prompted them to follow their own development programme.
+During the late 1960s, the Israeli Army collaborated on certain design aspects for the British Chieftain tank which had originally been introduced into British Army service in 1965, with a view to Israel purchasing and domestically producing the vehicle.
+Two Chieftain prototypes were delivered as part of a four-year trial.
+However, it was eventually decided not to sell the Chieftain to the Israelis, as the tanks were already being supplied to Arab countries, which prompted them to follow their own development programme.

-Israel Tal, who was serving as a brigade commander after the Suez Crisis, restarted plans to produce an Israeli-made tank, drawing on lessons from the 1973 Yom Kippur War, in which Israeli forces were outnumbered by those of Middle Eastern Arab nations.
+Israel Tal, who was serving as a brigade commander after the Suez Crisis, restarted plans to produce an indigenous Israeli tank, utilizing information learned from the 1973 Yom Kippur War – when Israel had suffered heavy losses of mechanized armour.

 By 1974, initial designs were completed and prototypes were built.
 After a brief set of trials, work began to retool the Tel HaShomer ordnance depot for full-time development and construction.
 After the new facilities were completed, the Merkava was announced to the public in the International Defense Review periodical.
-The first official images of the tank were then released to the American periodical Armed Forces Journal on May 4, 1977.
+The first official images of the tank were released to the American periodical Armed Forces Journal on May 4, 1977.
 The IDF officially adopted the tank in December 1979.